What is a Project Assumption

-- The cost spends for the purchase and maintenance of the resources will stay within the planned budget by the project manager.
-However, if the resources depreciate or malfunction, the budget may exceed the actual cost assumptions since it requires repairing of the resources.
+- The cost spent for the purchase and maintenance of the resources will stay within the planned budget by the project manager.
+However, if the resources depreciate or malfunction, the budget may exceed the actual cost assumptions since it requires repairing the resources.

 - The project’s material, equipment, and resources costs will remain constant when purchasing.
 However, the market price might be exceeded or reduced since the market price is often not fixed.